 - Complete ABTU challenge exam

 Many ABTU courses directly correlate to and prepare students for taking select industry certification exams.
 Students, who have successfully completed a recognized industry certification, will receive credit for the particular courses within the student’s program that prepare for that industry certification.
 All industry certifications must be current and obtained within the last three years.
-Click here for a list of accepted industry certifications and the corresponding ABTU courses
+Click here for a current list of industry certification which ABTU accepts for course credit: University Credit for Industry Certification Chart

 ABTU Challenge Exam